 Entanglement as a stressor is possibly created by seismic survey equipment such as diver lines, ocean bottom nodes, hydrophones, geophones and other cables; and other survey activities, including sediment sampling and installation of mooring buoys; and marine debris generated from these activities.
 Entanglement and entrapment can result in death or injury of sea turtles.
 Sea turtles have become entrapped in dredge equipment (NRC, 1990) and have the potential to become entrapped in any submerged structure that an individual is able to enter.
 Fish and other animals can enter moon pools and, in the case of sea turtles, surface within moon pools, potentially being entrapped.
-The operator will adhere to the 2025 NMFS BiOp In-Water Line Precaution Protocol and Moon Pool Monitoring Protocol, which appreciably reduces the likelihood of sea turtles being entangled or entrapped in gear from the proposed activity.
-With applicable required mitigation measures per the 2025 NMFS BiOp and other mitigation measures such as the protected species stipulation, sea turtle entanglement in diver lines, hydrophone cables and streamers, geophones, bottom cables, and other associated gear, in addition to sea turtle entrapment in moon pools (though typically remains open to water if used), is unlikely to occur.
-Thus, because the possibility of entanglement and entrapment is low and since the operator will adhere to the In-Water Line Precautions and Moon Pool Monitoring Protocol, the effects on sea turtles are expected to be negligible to minor.
+The operator will adhere to the NMFS 2025 BiOp In-Water Line Precaution Protocol and Moon Pool Monitoring Protocol, which appreciably reduce the likelihood of sea turtles being entangled or entrapped in gear from the proposed activity (BP, 2025).
+With applicable required mitigation measures per the NMFS 2020 BiOp (as amended) and 2021 Amended ITS and other mitigation measures such as the protected species stipulation, sea turtle entanglement in diver lines, hydrophone cables and streamers, geophones, bottom cables, and other associated gear, in addition to sea turtle entrapment in moon pools (though typically remains open to water if used), is unlikely to occur.
+Thus, because the possibility of entanglement and entrapment is low and since the operator will adhere to the Slack-line Precautions, Moon Pool Monitoring, and Reporting Requirements COA, the effects on sea turtles are expected to be negligible to minor.